 The category that accounted for the largest share was "clothing."

-The fashion and accessories category accounted for a whopping 30% of all funding raised Wadiz.
-Of the total 6.3 billion won raised, approximately 1.8 billion won went to the fashion and accessories category.
+The fashion and accessories category accounted for a whopping 30% of all funding Wadiz.
+Out of the cumulative total of 6.3 billion won, approximately 1.8 billion won was raised in this category.
 In terms of the number of projects launched, it accounted for over 36%.

 In particular, the number of supporters who have participated in eco-friendly fashion crowdfunding has reached a cumulative total of approximately 25,000.

-In fact, a quarter of the 110,000 so-called “green supporters” have participated in “wear, report, and tie” fashion crowdfunding!
+In fact, a quarter of the 110,000 so-called “green supporters” have participated in fashion crowdfunding campaigns for clothing, shoes, and accessories!

 “Recycled Poly Cool Ice Knit”